aerospike/aerospike-client-python/doc/aerospike_helpers.expressions.rst

     Currently, Aerospike expressions for the python client do not support comparing ``as_python_bytes`` blobs.

-    Comparisons between constant map values and map expressions are also unsupported.
+    Only comparisons between **key ordered** map values and map expressions are supported.

 Expression Type Aliases
 -----------------------